 Cybersecurity applications include both quantum-resistant cryptography implementation and quantum key distribution integration.
 As telecommunications providers prepare for potential quantum threats to current encryption methods, they must also consider how quantum technologies themselves offer new security capabilities through physics-based secure communication channels.

-Implementation strategies for telecommunications organizations should focus on identifying specific optimization problems with clear performance metrics, developing quantum expertise through targeted use cases, establishing partnerships with quantum technology providers, and creating hybrid classical-quantum approaches that can evolve with hardware capabilities.
+Implementation strategies for telecommunications organisations should focus on identifying specific optimization problems with clear performance metrics, developing quantum expertise through targeted use cases, establishing partnerships with quantum technology providers, and creating hybrid classical-quantum approaches that can evolve with hardware capabilities.